aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ## Foundation Model Choice and Accuracy of NLQ

-The selection of the Foundation Model (FM) for Natural Language Query (NLQ) plays a crucial role in the application's ability to accurately translate natural language questions into natural language answers; not all FMs are capable of performing NLQ.
-In addition to model choice, NLQ accuracy also relies heavily on factors, such as the quality of the prompt, prompt template, labeled sample queries used for in-context learning (_aka few-shot prompting_), and the naming conventions used for your database schema (tables and columns).
+The selection of the Foundation Model (FM) for Natural Language Query (NLQ) plays a crucial role in the application's ability to accurately translate natural language questions into natural language answers.
+Not all FMs are capable of performing NLQ.
+In addition to model choice, NLQ accuracy also relies heavily on factors such as the quality of the prompt, prompt template, labeled sample queries used for in-context learning (_aka few-shot prompting_), and the naming conventions used for your database schema (tables and columns).

 The NLQ Application was tested on a large variety of open source and commercial FMs.
 As a baseline, OpenAI's GPT-3 series `gpt-3.5-turbo` model was capable of accurately answering all sample questions included in this README file and the NLQ Application's web UI.
-OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and the latest addition, `gpt-4`, provide highly accurate responses to a wide range of complex natural language queries with minimal in-context learning or additional prompt engineering.
+OpenAI's Generative Pre-trained Transformer GPT-3 and GPT-4 series models, including `text-davinci-003` (Legacy), `gpt-3.5-turbo`, and `gpt-4`, provide accurate responses to a wide range of complex natural language queries with minimal in-context learning or additional prompt engineering.

-Open source NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16`, are available through Amazon SageMaker JumpStart Foundation Models.
+Open source NLQ-capable models, such as `google/flan-t5-xxl` and `google/flan-t5-xxl-fp16` (half-precision floating-point format (FP16) version of the full model), are available through Amazon SageMaker JumpStart Foundation Models.
 While the `google/flan-t5` series of models are a popular choice for building Generative AI applications, their capabilities for NLQ are limited compared to other commercial models.
-The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning, but will fail to return an answer, provide incorrect answers, or cause the model endpoint to experience timeouts when faced with moderate to complex questions.
-Users are encouraged to experiment with a variety of open source and commercial JumpStart Foundation Models for best results.
+The demonstration's `google/flan-t5-xxl-fp16` is capable of answering basic natural language queries with sufficient in-context learning, but will fail to return an answer, provide incorrect answers, or cause the model endpoint to experience timeouts due to resource exhaustion when faced with moderate to complex questions.
+Users are encouraged to experiment with a variety of open source and commercial JumpStart Foundation Models, and Amazon Bedrock when available, for best results.

 ### Optional: Switching Foundation Models